jakobaugustspreng/python_sessions/README.md

 # This is the ReadMe file for my github repository: pythonsessions
- - each week has its own folder
+ - each week has its own folder containing the the weekly notebook
- - each folder contains the weekly exercises for that week and a Readme file with more information regardings its structure etc.
  - there is an own branch for every weekly exercise

 # Week 1:
-  Python_Excerise_1.ipynb
+  The Homework execises can be found at the end of the session_1.ipynb file
   ## Strcuture:

 # Week 2:
-  PythonExcercise2.ipynb
+  The Homework execises can be found at the end of the session_2.ipynb file
   ## Strcuture:

 # Week 3:
-  session_3_exercises.ipynb
+  The Homework execises can be found at the end of the session_3.ipynb file
   ## Structure:
     - The file first contains some examples regarding Object Orientiated Programming (OOP) which was disussed during the lecture.
     - In the second half of the file, there are some Hands on Excercises and Homework which ount as the weekly exercises for our Python course.